vippsas/vipps-developers/faqs/common-problems-faq.md

 This means that the `fallback` URL (the "result page") will be opened in the default browser.
-Vipps has no way to open the `fallback` URL in the embedded browser in Facebook, Instagram, etc. Similarly there is no way for Vipps to open the `fallback` URL in the same tab that the user came from before the app-switch.
+Vipps has no way to open the `fallback` URL in the embedded browser on Facebook, Instagram, etc. Similarly, there is no way for Vipps to open the `fallback` URL in the same tab that the user came from before the app-switch.